dotnet/AspNetCore.Docs/aspnetcore/performance/timeouts.md

 ## Use a delegate in a policy

-The `RequestTimeoutPolicy` has a `WriteTimeoutResponse` property that can be used to customize the response when a timeout is triggered.
+The `RequestTimeoutPolicy` class has a <xref:Microsoft.AspNetCore.Http.Timeouts.RequestTimeoutPolicy.WriteTimeoutResponse> property that can be used to customize the response when a timeout is triggered.

 :::code language="csharp" source="~/performance/timeouts/samples/8.x/Program.cs" id="definepolicies2" highlight="8-11":::